 One of the biggest things that I look for in a job is how varied my tasks and work will be.
-The fact that I can write code, work on CAD designs, work on a lab bench, configure circuit design and so many other different tasks, is something that is invaluable to me.
+The fact that I can write code, work on CAD designs, work on a lab bench, configure circuit designs and so much more, is something that is invaluable to me.

 Who are some of the industry role models you look up to?

-Although a little lacking in the "alive" category, Nikola Tesla and Richard Feynman are two that come to mind; their humbleness and ceaseless strive for more knowledge are two qualities that I admire, and think are very important in the industry.
+Although a little lacking in the "alive" category, Nikola Tesla and Richard Feynman are two that come to mind; their humility and ceaseless drive for more knowledge are two qualities that I admire, and think are very important in the industry.